rustwasm/rfcs/text/000-structural-and-deref.md

 Alright, with some of those basics out of the way, let's get back to why-`final`-by-default.
-The promise of [host bindings] is that by eliminating all these JS shims necessary we can be faster than we would otherwise be, providing a feeling that `final` is faster than `structural`.
+The promise of [host bindings] is that by eliminating all these JS function shims necessary we can be faster than we would otherwise be, providing a feeling that `final` is faster than `structural`.
 This future, however, relies on a number of unimplemented features in wasm engines today.
 Let's consequently get an idea of what the performance looks like today!